ififfy/flipflip/docs/library.md

 # Library
 The **Library** is a place for you to collect and manage all your sources.
-To access the Library just click `Library` icon in the Scene Picker (Home) sidebar ( <img style="vertical-align: -5px" src="doc_icons/library.svg" alt="Library" width="20" height="20"> )
+To access the Library, just click the `Library` icon in the Scene Picker (Home) sidebar ( <img style="vertical-align: -5px" src="doc_icons/library.svg" alt="Library" width="20" height="20"> )

 ![](doc_images/library.png)